n4ch03/zendhub/README.md

 # zendhub: integration webhooks between Zendesk & Github Issues

+## Roadmap / Next Steps

+* Move to a single webtask project (Express)
+* Multi file project with webpack or other solution
+* Add Tests
+* Document better the process of work with state machine and brainstorm regarding other state change triggers

 ## Motivation

 In some cases have in sync tickets from Support and Development are a pain :